 Images will be seen and selected by the individual during the shoot to save time on the image selection process

 £25.00+VAT is payable when making a booking with the balance payable on the day of the headshot

-24 Images to download for just £65.00+VAT is a great bargain.
-Normally, this would cost £100's of pounds as our high resolution images are currently price at £30.00 per image.
+12 Images ( colour and same six in black and white) to download for just £99.00+VAT.
+Normally, this would cost £100's of pounds as our high resolution images are currently priced at £30.00 per image.
 This is a limited time offer and can end without any prior notice.